Edge-free but Structure-aware: Prototype-Guided Knowledge Distillation from GNNs to MLPs

 \subsection{Main Results}

-We conduct the experiments on six benchmarks and select SAGE as GNN teachers for small datasets~(Cora, Citeseer and A-computer) and GCN for large datasets~(Penn94, Pubmed and Twitch-gamer).
+We conduct experiments on seven benchmarks and select SAGE as GNN teachers for small datasets~(Cora, Citeseer and A-computer) and GCN for large datasets~(Penn94, Pubmed and Twitch-gamer).
 Meanwhile, we reproduce GLNN from its official codes.
 Table \ref{tab: main_res} reports the accuracy results.
-Some observations are in place: \begin{enumerate} \item PKGD outperforms GLNN on all six benchmarks with higher average scores under both transductive and inductive settings, thus demonstrating the effectiveness of PGKD in capturing graph structural information for the MLPs.
-In particular, PGKD achieves 76.35\% on Pubmed under inductive setting, which is 1.86\% higher than GLNN.
-PKGD can even outperform GNN teachers on some datasets~(Citeseer and Pubmed). \item The standard deviations of PGKD are smaller than GLNN for almost all datasets, showing the stability and robustness of PGKD.
-For instance, PGKD gets 0.39\% on A-computer under transductive setting, which is approximately 3$\times$ smaller than the 1.04\% of GLNN. \end{enumerate}
+Several observations are in place: \begin{itemize} \item PGKD outperforms GLNN on all seven benchmarks with higher average scores under both transductive and inductive settings, thus demonstrating the effectiveness of PGKD in capturing graph structural information for the MLPs.
+In particular, PGKD achieves 76.35\% on Pubmed under inductive setting, 1.86\% higher than GLNN.
+PGKD can even outperform GNN teachers on some datasets~(Citeseer and Pubmed).

+\item The standard deviations of PGKD are smaller than GLNN for almost all datasets, showing the stability and robustness of PGKD.
+For instance, PGKD gets 0.39\% on A-computer under transductive setting, approximately 3$\times$ smaller than the 1.04\% of GLNN.

+\item Particularly, for \emph{large dataset}~(Arxiv and Twitch-gamer), PGKD statistically significantly outperforms GLNN.
+Specifically, the p-values for Arxiv and Twitch-gamer are 0.0001/0.04 and 0.0001/0.04~(transductive/inductive), respectively.
+Such results on the large datasets prove the effectiveness of PGKD.